 While we may concede that forgiveness is not a term or process explicitly discussed in Buddhist texts, forgiveness is not only central to the Christian tradition, its spiritual, ethical and psychological importance is evident in the teachings of many religious and philosophical traditions – not just the Abrahamic faiths.

-In this context and in collaboration with the Centre for a Compassionate Society, The Contemplary is delighted to be offering a five-week course, titled To Live Well, created and led by John Steward PhD.
+In this context and in collaboration with the Centre for a Compassionate Society, The Contemplary is delighted to be offering an eight-week on-line course, titled To Live Well, created and led by John Steward PhD.
+This is the second such course offered in Australia and we are grateful to our first cohort of participants whose feedback has led to the extension of the course to its current eight week, three hour a week format.

 To Live Well provides an opportunity to gain a deeper understanding of the processes involved in forgiveness of self and others, inspired and resourced by the lived experience of Rwandans.